C-H-Chien/evo_lems/README.md

 **ROS (optional)**

 Some ROS-related features require a ROS installation, see [here](http://www.ros.org/).
-We are testing this package with ROS Noetic and Iron.
+We are testing this package with ROS Noetic and Galactic.
 Previous versions (`<= 1.12.0`) work with Melodic, Kinetic and Indigo.

 ---